jakerella/simple-proxy-server/README.md

 Then hit [http://localhost:8686](http://localhost:8686) and you should see a picture of Hobbes (from the Calvin and Hobbes comic).

+## Errors

+Are you seeing this error?

+`Error: listen EADDRINUSE`

+The problem is that since each host is technically a new HTTP server, they all have to be on different ports.
+Make sure each host (whether using a config file or separate executions of this module) is using a different port, and that that port is not in use by anything else on your system (such as an Apache instance).

 ##Author

 I only wrote pieces of this... but it's seriously so simple that I can't claim credit for much.
 If you have quesitons, submit an issue or contact me.